-The whole harvesting process completes within two weeks once start ripening fruits.
-So, you can harvest the whole plants at a time.
-This type of tomatoes mainly uses for canning or making sauces.
+The whole harvesting process completes within two weeks once they start ripening fruits.
+So, you can harvest the whole plant at a time.
+This type of tomato mainly uses for canning or making sauces.

 Indeterminate tomatoes are vine types that continue growing and producing flowers and fruits until the first frost come.
 These types of tomatoes need support to grow and produce fruits.

 Besides, regular pruning also helps produce good quality fruits and ripen them faster.
 Here you have to check and pick the fruits daily.

 Semi-determinate tomatoes grow for a certain length but continue blooming and producing fruits until the frost appears.
 In that case, you need to make a schedule for picking tomatoes regularly.